mpvosseller/slackpipe/README.md

 Slackpipe allows you to easily post messages to Slack from the command line.
 You might for example use this to post the results of a nightly script to a Slack channel.

-You can provide the message to post as a command line argument or you can pipe the output of another program.
+You can provide the message to post as a command line argument or you can just pipe the output of another program to it.

 ## Installation
     $ gem install slackpipe